 I think he also knows that I’m generally pretty calm and I take everything in my stride both on stage and off.

-Campbell’s story started in Sydney, Australia, when he was so excited by what he saw at his grandmother’s dancing school, that he began studying there when he was just five.
+Campbell’s story started in Sydney, Australia, when, so excited by what he saw at his grandmother’s dancing school, he began studying there when he was just five.
 Inspired by Baryshnikov, he chose ballet over cricket as a teenager:

 One of the qualities I most admire about Mikhail Baryshnikov is the sense that he performs everything with real commitment and sincerity.
 It is something that I try to bring to my own performances and I believe it is a quality that really stands out.
 I certainly appreciate it in others when I see it.